SStrausman/StudyTracker/README.md

 1. clone the repo
 2. change directory to local repo
 3. bundle install to get all gems
-4. create the database, migrate, seed database.
+4. create the database, migrate, seed database. [rake db:create, rake db:migrate, rake db:seed]
 5. run rails s to start your server.
 6. visit site in browser from your localhost.